Concepts

 Endpoint Group

 An endpoint group includes one or more endpoints in a given region.
-The global accelerator routes traffic to the endpoints in an endpoint group based on the load balancing algorithm.
+You can set a weight for each endpoint group, and Global Accelerator will route requests based on the weight you specified.

 You need to associate an endpoint group with each listener, which will route traffic to the endpoints in the associated endpoint group.